CarelessInternet/Ticketer/README.md

 #### Installing Dependencies
 Run the command `npm i` to install all dependencies

+#### Creating MySQL Table
+If you haven't, install `mysql` on your system first.
+Run the command `npm run mysql` to create all necessary tables

 #### Deploying Commands
 Run the command `npm run deploy` to deploy the commands

 #### Running the Bot
 Run the command `npm start` to run the bot in a development environment.<br>
-Run the command `npm run production` for a production environment (NEVER run this unless you're running the bot, and the bot is in [top.gg](https://top.gg))
+Run the command `npm run production` for a production environment (NEVER run this unless you're running the bot for production, and the bot is in [top.gg](https://top.gg))

 ## Issues